Sick-Love (album): Release

-The Green Door

-The Green Door, V/Vm's next release, is very similar to Sick-Love, distorting several disco and pop songs.
-Like Sick-Love, it does not acknowledge copyright issues.
-In addition to artists already sampled by Sick-Love, The Green Door has the work of Wham!, Falco, Lionel Richie, and Michael Jackson.
-In addition to pitch shifting, it also features glitch effects; some are unaltered, whereas others are distorted to an extreme.

-"I'd Rather Jack Than Fleetwood Mac" presents the adrenaline of the album, while tracks such as "A Day Up North" and "He Ain't Heavy He's My Butcher" are more noise-like, akin to Merzbow.
-However, some of the unaltered tracks, such as "This Ole House", as well as the title track, feature normal kids songs.
-Mark Weddle's review of The Green Door for Brainwashed said its silly sound is what one would except released from V/Vm.
-Weddle felt that, while the music's nature is questionable, it is still done well, concluding: "why bother?"

-The artwork features the character 'Shakey', which is named after Shakys single "Green Door" by Welsh singer Shakin' Stevens.
-The character speaks:

 Reception

-Sick-Love was met with a positive reception from music critics, who praised its distortion of pop songs.
+Sick-Love received generally positive reception from music critics, who praised its distortion of pop songs.
 AllMusic critic Tim DiGravina felt that, while it may be "first-class sonic thievery and manipulation," it would not be a record that listeners "would want to return to with great frequency."
 Paul Simpson of the same website argued that, for the public that has "a downright evil sense of humor, this is simply one of the best albums ever made."
 Writing for NME, Stephen Dalton called Sick-Love "a brutally disturbing treatise on pop and our love/hate relationship with it."
 The Igloo Magazine said the album was fantastic, along with V/Vm's albums of commemorative dates.
 However, Mark Weddle's more negative review for Brainwashed opined that the album "is fun and funny but the theme and gimmick get a bit old after awhile", and that The Green Door is more varied.

 Sick-Love received airplay from several radio stations.
 This includes ABC, WPRB, WFMU, RTRFM, KFJC, and BBC Radio 1.
 The single "The Lady In Red (Is Dancing With Meat)" was later named by NME as single of the week.
 The song was also included in the Rewired program of The Wire.